Arriving at a long-term rental apartment in a foreign country is a little like going on a blind date. You never know exactly what you’re going to get.

 Since we usually arrive when we’ve been traveling, are tired, and are more forgetful than usual, the person who knows everything may have vanished before we have had a chance to get the answers we need.

-Details like how the air conditioning or heating works, where the kitchen light switch is hidden, and trying out the internet and TV are important!
+Details like how the air conditioning or heating works, where the kitchen light switch is hidden, and trying out the internet and TV are essential!

 This is why we created the Check-In List.
 We take the list along and never let the owner/manager leave us until he’s ticked off all the boxes.